Georgia Sea Grant Marine Education Internship

 The Georgia Sea Grant Marine Education Internship is designed for recent college graduates who would like teaching experience in marine science and coastal ecology.

 Georgia Sea Grant offers year-long internships for recent college graduates in marine education.
 Interns train and work for 50 weeks at the Marine Education Center and Aquarium on Skidaway Island, near Savannah, Georgia.
 Marine education internships are offered to recent college graduates with a B.S. or B.A in Biology and coursework in marine science.
 The program serves as a bridge experience between college and professional positions and is designed for individuals who would like to gain teaching experience in environmental education.
 Interns live on site in UGA housing.
-Four interns will be selected for the period of September 2017 to August 2018.

 The Marine Education Center and Aquarium is a unique facility on the Georgia coast.
 The Center, part of Marine Extension and Georgia Sea Grant, provides hands-on, feet in marine science and coastal ecology programs for student grades Pre K-college and the general public.
 The Center is located on UGA’s 700-acre Skidaway Marine Science Campus with Marine Extension’s Shellfish Research Laboratory and the Skidaway Institute of Oceanography.
 NOAA’s Gray’s Reef National Marine Sanctuary and Georgia Southern University Applied Coastal Research Laboratory operate facilities on campus as well.